kkrruumm/void-install-script/README.md

 # Notes

-This installer is not officially supported, and is very work-in-progress.
+This installer is not officially supported, and is still fairly work-in-progress.
 If you run into any problems please file them on this github page.

 This installer only supports x86_64-efi.
 I currently have no plans to support anything else.